 Facility sites or locations which could generate negative environmental and social impacts (as in list above) will be generally proscribed.
 In the case of a site with negative attributes and a lack of alternative location the rationale for the siting logic will be transparently documented and permitting procedure followed.
-There might, for example, be a need to acquire private land, though this will not be an involuntary acquisition.
+There might, for example, be a need to acquire private land which will be done with consent or otherwise by compulsory acquisition where absolutely necessary at market price and in conformity with legislation.
+This situation is not expected to occur.

 In an ecologically sensitive site this might in very special situations lead to a need for submission of an ESIA (or ‘Provisional ESIA’ Mauritius) whose detail will depend on procedural requirements to meet national legislation.
 The siting of a mareograph/tidal gauge instrument in an ecologically sensitive coastal location or a wave-measuring buoy in a marine national park are possible case examples.